turingschool/backend-curriculum-site/module1/lessons/four_pillars_of_oop.markdown

 ### Polymorphism

 Defined as "the condition of occurring in several different forms".
-Basically, it just means that we can call the same method on
+Basically, it just means that we can call the same method on different objects.

 #### Y tho?